tmiddlet2666/coherence-playground/monitoring/README.md

-# Monitoring Coherence with Grafana and Prometheus using Docker images
+# Monitoring with Grafana and Prometheus using Docker - Starting Coherence using CLI

 ## What You Will Build